 Online Community of Zenith Builders and Flyers

 Zenith Aircraft Company is taking its popular hands-on workshops on the road again, this time to the state of Texas, to the South Texas Regional Airport (KHDO) in Hondo, about 45 miles west of San Antonio.
-The two-day workshop will be held February 19 & 20, 2021, with an informal regional Zenith fly-in on Saturday.
-Southern Texas in February is “a perfect time and place” to take the Zenith workshop, states Sebastien Heintz, Zenith Aircraft’s president.
-“With the ongoing pandemic, small regional events, held outdoors and in larger open hangars, with small group sizes, just makes sense.”
+The two-day workshop will now be held February 25 & 26, 2021, with an informal regional Zenith fly-in on Saturday.

 Zenith Aircraft’s hands-on workshops are primarily for first-time kit airplane builders and have become popular with sport aviation enthusiasts who are considering to build their own aircraft and are unsure if they have the required skills, workspace and tools.
 During the workshop each participant builds and assembles their own Zenith aircraft rudder tail section from a standard Zenith kit.
 The two-day workshop concludes once participants have successfully completed assembly of their own rudder tail section of the aircraft.